nojukuramu/dataset_preprocessor/README.md

 ## DATASET PREPROCESSOR
-Python Script for preprocessing Tagalog Datasets.
+Python Script for preprocessing Tagalog Datasets. (modifiable for all language)

 # 2 Versions
 1. Lang Library version - Used for smaller datasets (no longer be updated)